-THE SERVICE GUIDELINES AND STRATEGIC PLAN
+POTENTIAL CHANGES TO THE SERVICE GUIDELINES AND STRATEGIC PLAN propose changes to the guidelines or strategic plan.

-Metro has begun to incorporate the principles and practices in our strategic plan and service guidelines into our service planning.
-We have not yet had the opportunity to assess the impact of the guidelines.
-As a result, it is still too early to propose changes to the guidelines or strategic plan.
 Over the next year, we will assess whether the use of the guidelines has helped lead us in the direction we anticipated.
 We have identified some preliminary areas that we will continue to monitor and review for potential changes in the future.
 We will consider the following issues along with updates to our strategic plan in 2013: